Dhaou-Jawhar/APP-SMART-ESPRIT/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-In order to use the SMART ESPRIT application, we recommend that you follow the following tips:
+In order to use the SMART ESPRIT application, we recommend that you follow the following tips :

+### Prerequisites

 * Internet: an Internet connection is essential, you can download the application and the necessary tools or we will use the app.